22 July 2020

 Embodying combative, self-confident women

 In 1958 Lore Frisch had another great success as the leading actress in the revue film Meine Frau macht Musik/My Wife Makes Music (Hans Heinrich, 1958).
-In this film, she played a housewife who steadfastly goes her way as a singer.
+In this film, she plays a housewife who steadfastly goes her way as a singer.
 She is discovered and turned into a singing star by an Italian (Alexander Hegarth), much to her husband's (Günter Simon) disapproval.

-Meine Frau macht Musik/My Wife Makes Music sold 6,052,050 tickets at the East-German box-office but drew criticism from the communist authorities who regarded its style as too close to western commercial cinema.
+Meine Frau macht Musik/My Wife Makes Music sold 6,052,050 tickets at the East German box office but drew criticism from the communist authorities who regarded its style as too close to western commercial cinema.
+She embodied combative, self-confident women, especially as a women's rights activist in Nur eine Frau/Just a Woman (Carl Balhaus, 1958).

-In contrast, in the satire Das Kleid/The Dress (Konrad Petzold, Egon Günther,1961), an adaptation of Hans Christian Andersen's fairy tale 'The Emperor's New Clothes', she was an opportunistic Minister of Clothing.
+In contrast, in the satire Das Kleid/The Dress (Konrad Petzold, Egon Günther, 1961), an adaptation of Hans Christian Andersen's fairy tale 'The Emperor's New Clothes', she was an opportunistic Minister of Clothing.
 Due to the obvious parallels to everyday life in the GDR, the film only premiered in 1991.

-Lore Frisch, who had been living in West-Berlin, moved to the GDR in 1959, hoping to get more big parts at DEFA, but she only got smaller ones.
+Lore Frisch, who had been living in West Berlin, moved to the GDR in 1959, hoping to get more big parts at DEFA, but she only got smaller ones.
 She occasionally also appeared at theatres.

 When her lover, the actor Alexander Hegarth, who was married, went back to his wife in Western Germany, Frisch was so devastated that she committed suicide and died in Potsdam in 1962.